TACC-Cloud/tapis-cli/docs/usage/actors.rst

 Messaging
 =========

 Send a message to an Actor's mailbox, resulting in an Execution.
-Via Tapis CLI, it is possible to send a synchronous message and save the response to a file.
+This can be done asynchronously (default) or synchronously.
+For the latter case, it is possible to save the result to a file.

 .. autoprogram-cliff:: tapis.cli
    :command: actors submit